geckse/n8n-nodes-ninox/README.md

 Basicly the same steps as for Public Cloud users.
 You just need to define a Custom URL in the n8n credentials for Ninox.
-You're URL will be something like ```https://mycompany.ninox.com/v1``` for Private Cloud users and ```https://myninox.mydomain.com/v1``` for On-Premise users.
+Your URL will be something like ```https://mycompany.ninox.com/v1``` for Private Cloud users and ```https://myninox.mydomain.com/v1``` for On-Premise users.

 ## Compatibility

 The Latest Version of n8n.
 If you encounter any problem, feel free to [open an issue](https://github.com/geckse/n8n-nodes-ninox) on Github.

 ## Notes for an improvement
-Currently the Create and Update operation run a request to the Ninox API for each Item.
+Currently the Create and Update operation run a request for each Item.
 It would be an optimization to batch these additions in a single request since the Ninox API supports that.
 But at this moment I was not able to make that request in the declarative implementation in n8n of this node.
 I might add this in the future.

 ## Resources